 The differential equations of the model are:

-where U, A and B are unbelievers, enthusiasts and inactive believers respectively.
+where U, A and B are unbelievers, enthusiasts and inactive believers, respectively.
 N is the total population.
 Cp is the conversion potential. g is the fraction of converts who become enthusiasts.
 Thus, Rp = g Cp is the reproduction potential. τa is the duration enthusiasts are active.
-See parameters below.
+See the parameters below.

 What is Meant by “Spreading the Faith”?

-Such conversion is usually accompanied by other observable changes in the convert such as enthusiasm for the Christian faith, adoption of a new moral code and resulting behavioural changes.
+Such conversion is usually accompanied by other observable changes in the convert, such as enthusiasm for the Christian faith, adoption of a new moral code and resulting behavioural changes.
 Thus a believer is assumed to be easily distinguished from an unbeliever.

 How is the Faith Spread?

-In this model, it is assumed the faith is spread by word of mouth contact alone.
+In this model, it is assumed the faith is spread by word-of-mouth contact alone.
 An enthusiast contacts an unbeliever through a network of friends, relatives, work colleagues and acquaintances.
 The enthusiast may be the person who “leads the unbeliever to Christ” as in saying a prayer of commitment in some evangelistic methods.
 It may be the person who explains the gospel to them.
 However, it is more likely that the key contact is the person who invites the convert to a meeting or church where the conversion occurs sometime later at the hands of others.

 Why Enthusiasts Stop Spreading the Faith?

-- The enthusiasts have been recruiting through their network of friends and relatives which is now exhausted.
+- The enthusiasts have been recruiting through their network of friends and relatives, which is now exhausted.
 There are three scenarios:

 - The people in this network have become believers themselves;